SuperSonnix71/sonnixgres/README.md

 # Usage

-First, ensure that your PostgreSQL credentials are set as environment variables.
+Ensure your PostgreSQL credentials are set as environment variables.

-Create a `.env ` file in your CWD with the following database enviornment  variables:
+Create a .env file in your current working directory (CWD) with the following database environment variables:

 ```parameters
 DB_HOST=your_database_host